Flexiana/framework/doc/tutorials.md

                                         (update state :query sql/merge-where [:= :owner.id user-id]))))))
 ```

-The rbac interceptor must between the [action](#action) and the [db-access](#database-access) interceptors in
+The rbac interceptor must be placed between the [action](#action) and the [db-access](#database-access) interceptors in
 the [interceptor chain](#interceptors-typical-use-case-and-ordering).

 ## WebSockets

-To use an endpoint to serve WebSockets connection, you can define it on route-definition beside the restfull action:
+To use an endpoint to serve a WebSockets connection, you can define it on route-definition alongside the restfull
+action:

 ```clojure
 (def routes